MTShin/tsdriverapp/README.md

 ##To run...

 ######In browser
-This app is currently deployed via ([Heroku](https://tsdriverappprod.herokuapp.com/)).
+- This app is currently deployed via ([Heroku](https://tsdriverappprod.herokuapp.com/)).

-  ###### Note
-Uses Free Dyno plan from Heroku which puts the app to sleep after 30 min. of inactivity.
-Users can still access the app at anytime but the first launch of the app when it is asleep will take longer than usual.
-Subsequent launches of the app will be fast assuming the app is awake.
+- Currently uses Free Dyno plan from Heroku so the app will sleep after 30 min of inactivity.
+Users can still access the app at anytime but any access attempt while the app is asleep will be slow.
+Access attempts once the app is awake will be fast.

 ######Locally
 1. Clone or download zip